 Ed routinely provides tax planning advice for multinational companies within and outside the affiliated group context and advises on structuring partnership and limited liability company formations (including publicly traded partnerships), joint ventures and real estate funds.
 He also advises debtors and creditors in troubled companies, both within and outside of bankruptcy, and in structuring the tax aspects of financial instruments, derivatives and other capital market transactions.
 In addition, Ed has experience with various employee benefits and executive compensation issues arising in mergers and acquisitions.

 A frequent public speaker at the New York City Bar Association and other venues on a wide variety of tax topics, Ed has recently spoken on inversion transactions, recourse and nonrecourse debt for partnerships, and mergers and acquisitions of pass-through entities.

 Ed received a J.D., cum laude, from Harvard Law School, an LL.M from the University of Cambridge (Jesus College) and a B.A., summa cum laude and Phi Beta Kappa, from Columbia University.
 He is admitted to practice in the State of New York.

 •Salix Pharmaceuticals, Ltd. in its $15.6 billion acquisition by Valeant Pharmaceuticals International, Inc.

-•Procter & Gamble Co. in its pending tax-free exchange of its Duracell business for P&G shares held by Berkshire Hathaway.
+•Procter & Gamble Co. in the tax-free exchange of its Duracell business for P&G shares held by Berkshire Hathaway.

 •Salix Pharmaceuticals in its terminated combination with a subsidiary of Cosmo Technologies.